Dicky Wells: Late career

 In his later years, Wells suffered a severe beating during a mugging that affected his memory, but he recovered and continued to perform.
 He played frequently at the West End jazz club at 116th and Broadway, most often with a band called The Countsmen, led by alto saxophonist Earle Warren, his colleague from Count Basie days.
-A trademark was Wells's "pepper pot" mute which he made himself.
+A trademark of Wells was his "pepper pot" mute, which he made himself.

 Death

-He died of cancer on November 12, 1985, in New York City.
+Wells died of cancer on November 12, 1985, in New York City.
 Shortly after his death, Wells's family donated his trombone to the Rutgers University Institute of Jazz Studies.